josieparis/gatk-snp-calling/README.md

 Whiting JR, Paris JR, van der Zee MJ, Parsons, PJ, Weigel D, Fraser BA.
 Drainage-structuring of ancestral variation and a common functional pathway shape limited genomic convergence in natural high- and low-predation guppies. bioRxiv: https://doi.org/10.1101/2020.10.14.339333

 And more to follow!

+#### For these scripts to work, you need to set up a neat waterfall workspace

+SNP_calling